 According to Sosnowski, 401(k) rebalancing is an important habit because it keeps you honest as an investor.
 When one investment outperforms another, in this case, a stock outperforming a bond, rebalancing forces you to take your gains and reinvest them into something less risk-averse.
 It’s the strategy of selling high and buying low.
 A strategy that runs counter to the human tendency to become discouraged when an investment drops in value, causing many people to sell off an investment at a low price.
 Then, when the market inevitably trends back the other way, fear of missing out on the upswing causes people to jump back in — buying investments at a higher price.
 Not something you want to do with your retirement investments on the line.

-Additionally, as you age and as your day-to-day financial needs change in relation to your salary, you might want to adjust the amount your contributing, or change your target asset allocation entirely, depending on your goals.
+Additionally, as you age and as your day-to-day financial needs change in relation to your salary, you might want to adjust the amount you're contributing, or change your target asset allocation entirely, depending on your goals.

 “What a lot of people don’t realize,” says Sosnowski, “is just how responsible you are for your 401(k).
 It used to be you worked a certain number of years and retired with a pension.
 Now the risk has been shifted onto individual people and they have a personal responsibility to keep their eye on the target.
 Visiting your 401(k) account periodically, monitoring 401(k) asset allocation, and utilizing tools such as rebalancing and contribution auto-escalation can help keep your retirement goals in focus.”